Description

 DownVol:

-• Looking at the downside volatility of 1.6% in the last 5 years of Short Term Bond Strategy, we see it is relatively greater, thus worse in comparison to the benchmark SHY (1.2%)
+• The downside deviation over 5 years of Short Term Bond Strategy is 1.6%, which is greater, thus worse compared to the benchmark SHY (1.2%) in the same period.

-• Compared with SHY (1.5%) in the period of the last 3 years, the downside deviation of 0.9% is lower, thus better.
+• Compared with SHY (1.5%) in the period of the last 3 years, the downside risk of 0.9% is lower, thus better.

 Sharpe: